-Looking for something to simplify your Grocery Store Tours or an organized way to teach your clients about simplifying their shopping and stocking up for success?
+Looking for something to simplify your Grocery Store Tours or an organized way to teach your clients about simplifying their shopping and stocking up for successful meal planning?
 This is the perfect tool that will give your clients the information they need without overwhelming them.
 The guide includes a “Pantry Toss” feature to help your clients makeover their cabinets and fridge, as well as information about making the choice to go organic or not, plus tips on shopping and stocking up easily and on a budget.
-Help your clients shop and stock for success with this easy and comprehensive guide!
-Perfect to have your clients follow along with on a Supermarket Tour, or to use in your individual or group sessions or classes.
+Help your clients shop and stock for success with this easy and comprehensive guide, which now includes a meal planning section!
+This is perfect to have your clients follow along with on a Supermarket Tour, or to use in your individual or group sessions or classes.

 If you like this guide and would like more for your clients, visit my store page to see all my listings and to contact me about custom products.
 Click the “view all downloads” link below.